Marlins 3B Prado expected to miss opener with bad hamstring

 He left the game immediately, returning to South Florida to undergo an MRI exam on Saturday and consult with team doctors.

 The Marlins are not attaching a timeline to his return to the lineup.

+''We say, oh, he's only going to miss two weeks, then that two weeks comes and he's thinking, 'I've got to be ready by then' and if he's not quite ready then he's just not quite ready,'' Mattingly said. ''I'd rather say we are going to get him healthy, make sure he's healthy.''

+The Marlins conclude Grapefruit League play on April 1 against Detroit.
 Their first regular season game is April 3 at Washington.